 Murugalakshmi works at Siba Flor, a company producing home decor.
 She is differently-abled, and would always feel depressed about being different.
 She would not eat well, or bother much about her health, and was plagued by an inferiority complex.

-Murugalakshmi attended the Foundational and Advanced training under the Women in Factories program by the W4W team and health team and it changed her life.
-The program built her self confidence and self-esteem, and she realized that she was no different from others.
+Murugalakshmi attended the Foundational and Advanced training under the Women in Factories programme by the W4W team and health team and it changed her life.
+The programme built her self confidence and self-esteem, and she realized that she was no different from others.

 She began to eat well, stopped skipping her meals and shared lessons learnt about nutritious food with her family members.
 Murugalakshmi’s haemoglobin levels were low at 9, and after her mother included a lot of green leafy vegetables as part of their diet, it increased to 12.
 She imparted information on nutrition to the members of the Self Help Group that she is a part of, conducted a nutrition competition and also gave each member a prize to motivate them to sustain this practice